NREL/OpenStudio-HPXML/README.md

 ## Workflows

 A simple [run_simulation.rb script](https://github.com/NREL/OpenStudio-HPXML/blob/master/workflow/run_simulation.rb) is provided to run a residential EnergyPlus simulation from an HPXML file.
-See the [Getting Started](https://openstudio-hpxml.readthedocs.io/en/latest/getting_started.html#getting-started) section of the documentation for running simulations.
+See the [Usage Instructions](https://openstudio-hpxml.readthedocs.io/en/latest/usage_instructions.html) for documentation on running the workflow.

-Since [OpenStudio measures](http://nrel.github.io/OpenStudio-user-documentation/getting_started/about_measures/) are used for model generation, additional OpenStudio-based workflows and interfaces can be used instead if desired.
+Since [OpenStudio measures](http://nrel.github.io/OpenStudio-user-documentation/getting_started/about_measures/) are used for model generation, additional OpenStudio-based workflows and interfaces can instead be used if desired.

 ## Measures